solliancenet/sentinel-defender-workshop-400/day-01/activity01-azure-defender.md

-# Activity 01: Azure Defender
+# Activity 01: Microsoft Defender for Cloud

 Contoso is migrating their entire on-premises infrastructure to Azure.
 They would like to implement security best practices across all of their migrated resources and ensure that new resources meet their baseline standards.